X

 his

-fingers and a lady at his side, was a blustering,
+fingers and a lady at his side, a blustering,

 likable, dishonest ne'er do